Prakharsvnit/Netmeds-clone/README.md

 * A user can sort and filter.

 # Credits
-I don't own any of the content such as images or icons on this website, this was purely developed with an intent of learning and exploring, and should not be used for commercial purposes.
+We don't own any of the content such as images or icons on this website, this was purely developed with an intent of learning and exploring, and should not be used for commercial purposes.
 * Images - google || netmed
 * Icons - FontAwesome
 * References - MDN || w3schools